-What did Berlin mean by “the old phrases?”
-That a handful of common melodic patterns (i.e., melodic figures) have formed the “vocabulary” that Bach, John Lennon, and Taylor Swift have used to create their own unique musical sound.
-How is this possible?
+By “the old phrases,” Berlin meant that a handful of common melodic patterns (i.e., melodic figures – 24 in all) form the entire “vocabulary” of melody.
+In other words, J.S.
+Bach, John Lennon, and Taylor Swift used the same “language” to create their own unique musical sound!

 A closer look at two melodic building blocks in this song.